RMA, Queen’s College Library

 In the spring of 2017, Rick Mather Architects, now MICA architects, completed one of the most a unique and remarkable extension to the Grade 1 listed library at the Queen’s College, Oxford.

-RMA/ MICA commissioned Canvas to produce a film to tell the library’s story and celebrate this once-in-a-lifetime project.
+I directed this film for Canvas Films who were commisioned by RMA/ MICA to produce a film to tell the library’s story and celebrate this once-in-a-lifetime project.

 The new library sits submerged under a private garden and connects to the original library via a set of stairs.
 From outside the library is invisible, apart from a set of roof lights, arranged in a ‘haha’ formation, so as to not be seen from a private lodging.
 For Queen’s College and Rick Mather Architects, this was a highly complex and delicate operation.
 The landlocked college desperately needed more reading room and storage, and it was the late Rick Mather’s genius that unlocked the solution of a subterranean space, squeezed in between the Grade 1 listed Library and the Medieval garden walls.